landro/jtcl-irule/README.md

 The next step, is to build and install the artifacts into your local maven repository using

     mvn clean install -DskipTests

+WARNING! you have to use JDK version 1.6.
+You can achieve this by setting JAVA_HOME appropriately.

-Next, fetch the source code of this project, and build code using
+Next, fetch the source code of this project, and align the _jtcl.version_ property in _pom.xml_in with the JTcl version.
+Then, build the project using:

     mvn clean package

 This will generate a jar file named *jtcl-irule.jar* in the _target_ directory.
 This jar file has to be added to the classpath of the JTcl shell script in order to override som of the functionality found in JTcl.
 Place it in front of the other jar file - it will take precedence.
+See TesTcl installation instructions for details.

 # What has been implemented so far

-All the special irule operators except for the following have been implemented:
+All the special iRule operators have now been implemented!

-* and
-* or
-* not
+Original JTcl source code was modified in order to support the following iRule operators:

+__iRule only operators__

+- *starts_with* Tests if one string starts with another string
+- *ends_with* Tests if one string ends with another string
+- *contains* Tests if one string contains another string
+- *matches_glob* Implement glob style matching within a comparison
+- *matches_regex* Tests if one string matches a regular expression

+__iRule aliases to standard Tcl operators__

+- *equals* Tests if one string equals another string (*eq* operator)
+- *and* Performs a logical "and" comparison between two values (*&&* operator)
+- *or* Performs a logical "or" comparison between two values (*||* operator)
+- *not* Performs a logical "not" on a value (*!* operator)

+The only files that have been modified are:

+- Expr.java
+- expr.test

 # License
 Both jtcl-irule and JTcl are released under a BSD-style license.